cloudmesh-community/book/chapters/prg/python/opencv/opencv.md

 Installation
 ------------

-OpenCV for Python can be installeed on Linux in multiple ways, namely PyPI(Python Package Index), Linux package manager (apt-get for Ubuntu), Conda package manager, and also building from source.
+OpenCV for Python can be installed on Linux in multiple ways, namely PyPI(Python Package Index), Linux package manager (apt-get for Ubuntu), Conda package manager, and also building from source.
 You are recommended to use PyPI.
 Here's the command that you need to run: